 For consumers: This is the code of conduct that Which?
 Trusted traders agree to follow when they join our scheme.

-To set out the responsibilities, conduct and ethics to be followed by all Trusted traders.
+To set out the responsibilities, conduct and ethics to be followed by all Which?
+Trusted traders.

 2.1.
 The Code provides information on what is expected of you when you become a Trusted trader;

 2.2.
-The Trusted trader shall be fully responsible for all employees and sub-contractors in meeting the Code’s standards.
+The Trusted trader shall be fully responsible for all employees in meeting the Code’s standards and sub-contractors meeting the Code of Conduct for subcontractors.

 2.3.
 The Code is independent of existing consumer legal rights.

 2.4.
-All Trusted traders (including all directors, employees and/or sub-contractors of the Trusted trader) must respect and uphold the Code as a condition of membership to the Scheme.
-Failure to comply with any part of the Code may result in the termination of your membership of the Which?
+All Trusted traders (including all directors, employees and/or sub-contractors of the Trusted trader) must respect and uphold the Code, the terms of the Agreement as a condition of membership to the Scheme.
+Failure to comply with any part of the Code or the terms of the Agreement may result in the termination of your membership of the Which?
 Trusted Traders Scheme (the “Scheme”) at our absolute discretion.

 2.5.
-The terms of the Code may be changed by us by providing the Trusted trader with twenty-eight days’ notice.
+The terms of the Code may be changed by us by providing the Trusted trader with at least 28 days’ notice.

 3.1.
-Be open and cooperative with us in regard to all elements of the Scheme.
+Be open, honest and cooperative with us in regard to all elements of the Scheme.

 3.2.
 Comply with the terms and conditions of the Which?
 Trusted Traders Agreement.